 It’s no secret that, in the car world, there are different classes of vehicles that cater to the needs and desires of different people.
 Those who need to get from A to B regularly can pick up a simple daily driver.
 Speed-obsessed playboys have their pick of high-end sports cars.
-And off-the-grid adventurers almost always turn to overlanding SUVs.
+And off-the-grid adventurers almost always turn to Overlanding SUV models.

 What you might not know is that there are other, lesser-known categories that fit between the lines.
 In this case, the rides we’re focusing on are too performance-focused to be considered daily drivers, to small and stripped-down to rank amongst sports cars, and they’re definitely not made for off-roading.
 Sometimes classified as exocars, motorcycle alternatives, trikes, and more — we’re calling them go-karts.
-And the following 10, while being stripped-down speedsters, are also completely street-legal.
+And the following, while being stripped-down speedsters, are not only allowed on public roads, but also currently stand as the best street-legal go-karts on the market.

 Ariel Atom 4